TorchLean

 lake exe verify -- camera-box3d-cert _external/geometry3d/wilddet3d/wilddet3d_cat_box3d_cert.json

 The WildDet3D group produces both an accepted projected-footprint certificate and a rejected strict model-bbox diagnostic.
-This is the important distinction: the detector can be useful, while its 2D/3D glue claim is still checked after export instead of trusted because the tensor came from a large model.
+This is the important distinction: the detector can be useful, while its 2D/3D glue claim is still checked after export instead of accepted because the tensor came from a large model.

 WildDet3D model bbox versus projected 3D footprint

-6.1.6.
+6.1.7.
 LiRPA Family (The Unifying Pattern)🔗

 Most practical neural network verifiers in the IBP/CROWN family are instances of LiRPA (Linear Relaxation-based Perturbation Analysis).
 The pattern is familiar: start with an input uncertainty set, usually a box or an l∞ ball; propagate an overapproximation of each node's value through the graph; and rely on induction over node order to turn local rules into a global guarantee.